GoudaNadagouda/Udacity-Data-Engineering-Nanodegree-Projects/README.md

 As their data engineer, you are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights in what songs their users are listening to.
 You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

+Created a database warehouse utilizing Amazon Redshift.
+Skills include:
+* Creating a Redshift Cluster, IAM Roles, Security groups.
+* Develop an ETL Pipeline that copies data from S3 buckets into staging tables to be processed into a star schema
+* Developed a star schema with optimization to specific queries required by the data analytics team.

+Proficiencies used: Python, Amazon Redshift, aws cli, Amazon SDK, SQL

 ## Project 4: Data Lake
 A music streaming startup, Sparkify, has grown their user base and song database even more and want to move their data warehouse to a data lake.
 Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.